edimarbmjunior/Flutter_app8_loja_virtual/README.md

-# app8lojavirtual
+# App loja Virtual

 A new Flutter application.
+Another step in learning.

 ## Getting Started